 **Update- What was I saying?
 I am going to get back to teaching Special Education as soon as I can.

 I am a self-described oddball.
 I have an off-beat sense of humor.
 I love sci-fi.
 I am a sci-fi junkie.
 Babylon 5 was my favorite Star Trek show.
 My favorite show of all time was Stargate SG-1 until this

 Okay, I’m rambling.
 I tend to do that.
-I like to crochet and sew, but my favorite all-time passions are reading and writing.
+I like to crochet and to sew, but my favorite all-time passions are reading and writing.
 When I was younger, I preferred reading to people.
-Heck, sometimes I still do.
+Heck, sometimes I still do!

 I wanted to be a writer so badly when I was younger.
 This blog is an outlet for that desire.
 My writing style is odd like me.
 My posts are almost sometimes never not what you think they’re going to be about.
 Sometimes, while reading my posts, you might have to go back to the title to remind yourself about what you thought it was going to be about.
 Well, I’ve said enough about me.
 Bye!

 Update- April ’19: I have become a published author.
 I am now a full-time writer.
 I will starting my publishing company in the next 90 days, so that I can self-publish my own books.
 My first book of poetry (The Ebb & Flow of Life: Stages of Walking in My Power) will be released May ’19.
 Right now, I’m working on my second book of poetry about anxiety & depression.
 As always, I’ll keep you updated!